csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

 about 11,458 days of time spent discovering navigation for a task

 That's alarming!
-Now, I'm not trying to say that this product is wasting time because it certainly helps users (myself included) a lot more than it doesn't.
-If anything, I think it's a great reminder of how much care, planning, and testing goes into products like Google Chrome and Gmail.
+Now, I'm not trying to say that these products are terrible because they certainly helps users (myself included) a lot more than they doesn't.
+If anything, I think it's a great reminder of how much care, planning, and testing goes into product development.
 It's also a reminder how important users are to the development of software products and what else might be lurking or hidden in their experiences.